You Don't Need All the Answers to Help

 Encourage Help

-You don't need to be an expert to help a friend, but sometimes professional help is needed.
-If you've noticed uncharacteristic behaviors or concerning changes in a friend, if they're too anxious to relax or isolating themselves, or if you're worried that a friend may be in a dangerous situation, they may benefit from professional help.
+Sometimes, professional help is needed.
+If you've noticed uncharacteristic behaviors or concerning changes in a friend or you're worried that a friend may be in a dangerous situation, help is available.
+Recommend resources to your friend or reach out to consult with a professional about how to best support your friend.

 Pay attention to how you feel too.
 Feeling pressured, overwhelmed, or personally responsible for your friend's wellbeing or over-extending yourself to help them are all signs that professional support could be helpful.
 Sometimes, one of the best things you can do for a friend is direct them to supportive resources and professional help.